cvrebert/lmvtfy/README.md

 By automating the process of checking the validity of HTML examples, such issues can be resolved more quickly and with less work on the part of issue triagers.

 ## Used by
-* In the future, this will hopefully will be used by Bootstrap.
+* In the future, this will hopefully be used by Bootstrap.